MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

 1. The section detailing the Kubernetes Provider and any specific settings for that provider.
 This section is mostly managed by `mkectl` independently of the user provided MKE config.
 2. The section detailing the infrastructure that will be used for the Kubernetes Cluster.
 This is essentially just the `hosts` section of the MKE config.
 3. The components section.
 This section is composed of the various addons specified in the MKE config. `mkectl` takes the user-friendly MKE config options and translates them into specific settings in either Helm or Manifest type addons that are deployed into the cluster.

+To see the detailed blueprint of a MKE config you can run `mkectl init --blueprint`.
+It is possible to modify the blueprint directly but any such modifications are considered advanced and not officially supported by MKE.

+Please see the blueprint operator [documentation](https://mirantiscontainers.github.io/boundless/) for more details on blueprints.